-Attendees will leave this conference with sharpened skills in the areas of governance, strategy, technology, financial management, regulatory requirements and leadership.
+Participants will receive a game plan for governance, strategy, financial management, regulatory changes and personal leadership.
 This conference also provides you the opportunity to network and exchange ideas with volunteers from credit unions across the country.

 Las Vegas, NV 89109